 Eric Stellwagen is the CEO and co-founder of Business Forecast Systems, Inc., a market-leading firm focused on providing software solutions and education to business forecasters.
 He is the co-author of the Forecast Pro software product line, which is currently in use at more than 25,000 companies worldwide.
 He consults widely in the area of practical business forecasting for numerous firms, including Coca-Cola, Kraft, Merck, Nabisco, Owens-Corning, and Verizon.
 He has presented seminars and workshops on behalf of many respected organizations including the Institute for Professional Education, the American Production and Inventory Control Society, the University of Wisconsin, the University of Tennessee, the Institute for Business Forecasting, the World Research Group, the International Institute of Research, the Electric Power Research Institute, the International Communications Forecasting Association, the Forecasting Summit, and the International Institute of Forecasters.
 Eric received his Bachelor of Arts in mathematics from Oberlin College in 1984 and has spent the past 30 years working in the field of business forecasting.

-Bill Tonetti is President and co-founder of Demand Works, a software and services company that focuses on forecasting, demand and inventory planning, and S&OP.
+Bill Tonetti co-founded Demand Works which was acquired by Netstock in 2021.
+Netstock is a global supply chain planning software company with over 2,000 customers and offices in the United States, United Kingdom, Germany, Spain, Australia, and South Africa.
 Bill has more than two decades of experience in supply-chain operations, consulting, and general management and holds an MBA from the University of Virginia.